Skip to Content

 temporomandibular disorder (TMD) symptoms are mild, try

 home treatment for at least 2 weeks.
-If your symptoms get worse during this
+If your symptoms don't get better or if they get worse during this

 time, call your doctor or dentist.